Palaeoprot/Bear/README.md

 # Bear
-Code for the analysis of an acient bear proteome
+Code for the analysis of an ancient bear proteome

+Bits of code developed for the analysis of a rich ancient proteome